Synonyms: PRX002, RO7046015, RG7935, NEOD002

 Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that they closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference story).

-In June 2017, Roche started PASADENA, a 2-year phase 2 study comparing the efficacy of two doses of intravenous PRX002 to placebo in 300 people with early PD.
-A 1-year placebo-controlled double-blind period will be followed by another year in which all participants receive the antibody but are blinded to dose.
+In June 2017, Roche started PASADENA, a two-year Phase 2 study comparing the efficacy of two doses of intravenous PRX002 to placebo in 300 people with early PD.
+A one-year, placebo-controlled, double-blind period will be followed by another year in which all participants receive the antibody but are blinded to dose.
 The primary outcome is change on the MDS-UPDRS; secondary outcomes include change in dopamine transporter imaging as per DaTscan, as well as a range of clinical, safety, and pharmacokinetic measures (for details, see April 2018 conference news).
-The trial is set to run until summer 2021.
+In December 2018, recruitment was completed with 316 participants enrolled, and one-year data is expected in 2020.
+The trial is set to run until early 2021.

 For all clinical trials on PRX002, see clinicaltrials.gov.